 2. Your Personal Memory Aids

-This is a little trick I use to remember complicated facts.
+This is a little study hack I use to remember complicated facts.
 All you have to do is take an important word that represents the concept you are trying to learn, and then embed it in your mind by relating it to something personal, or an experience you’ve had.

 For example, there may be a concept that you learnt for the first time in Science, and one particular word from that concept sounds like the last name of one of your relatives; so, when revising that particular concept, think of your relative –then the word – then the concept.